Arab Bank: Expansion (2000–2010)

-2011–present
+2010's

 Today, Arab Bank provides consumer banking services, as well as corporate and institutional banking services to individuals, corporations, government agencies and other international financial institutions.

 After years of being ranked A− from Fitch, A− from Standard & Poor, and A3 from Moody's, the bank's rankings were dropped twice in 2011.
 Moody's first downgraded its Local Currency Deposit Rating to Baa1, and then downgraded the bank's Financial Strength Rating to a C− from a C. In both instances, Moody's noted the decision was based on an analysis of political instability in the region.
 In April 2012, Moody's announced a possible downgrade of the bank's current Financial Strength Rating as well as its local currency long- and short-term deposit ratings.
 In November 2011, Standard & Poor's lowered its long-term counterparty credit ratings to 'BB' from 'BB+', noting the ratings are constrained by the local currency ratings on the sovereign.
 As of 25 January 2012, Fitch still had Arab Bank ranked at an A−.
 In April 2023, Fitch rated its Viability Rating (VR) b+.

 As of 2018 the bank reported net income after tax of $820.5 million as compared to $533 million in 2017 with net income before tax reaching $1.1 billion.
 The Group's equity grew to reach $8.7 billion, while the return on equity increased to reach 9.5%.
 The Group's net operating income grew by 8% driven by growth in net interest and commission income.
 Credit facilities increased by 3% to reach $25.8 billion, while customer deposits increased to reach $34.3 billion.

 As the only Jordanian organization ranked among the top 10 organizations in the Arab world, Arab Bank has shown great progress in its ESG performance throughout the years.
 During 2014, the bank was ranked at the fifth level and was able to move up to the fourth level during 2015, with a total weight of 2.78%.

 Arab Bank has subsidiaries in a small number of countries, including Australia (Arab Bank Australia) and Switzerland (Arab Bank Switzerland).

+2020's

 In 2023, Arab Bank was named "Middle East Bank of the Year" by The Banker magazine, owned by the Financial Times.

 In 2023, it had assets of $68.3 billion (up 6% from 2022) and net income of $829.6 million (up 52% from 2022).
 Also under ESG, the bank made its first sustainable perpetual issuance of $250 million in AT1 (Tier 1 capital securities).

+Arab Bank was ranked 36th on Forbes Middle East's Top 100 Listed Companies 2025 list.